mikeinredding/K1Max-Klipper-Eddy/README.md

 This project uses Vsevolod-volkov's work taking moduals from SimpleAF(If you dont have a CFS I'd recomend SimpleAF!) and uses https://github.com/Guilouz/Creality-Helper-Script as a framework for the install.
 Developed using firmware version 2.3.5.34 on a 2024 K1Max.
 I included an option for the k1 but have not tested at all so who knows whatit will do or if the values are correct.

 NOTES: The project is still in develop phaze.
-Everything you are doing, you are doing at your own risk.
+The Eddy will work however otherstuff may not like the stock nozzle wip.
+Remember everything you are doing, you are doing at your own risk.
 Printer physical damage is possible.
 The author is not responsible for any consequences of using this project.

 ## Goals
 The main goal of the project is to allow Creality CFS users to easily switch from PRTouch v2 to BTT Eddy for faster and more precise automated bed leveling.